erictt/computer-science-learning/cs50/week-3.md

 ## Bubble Sort

 * from left to right and compare each pair of numbers.
-If they are out of order, then we swap them.
+If they are out of order, then swap them.

 ```
 repeat until no swaps